Arjunbadola/arjunbadola.github.io/_posts/2020-12-31-It's Difficult.md

 This would lure you into investing in stock market but in reality finding such businesses and having them as a meaningful part of your portfolio is very difficult.

-If anyone says it’s easy and shows that they are making money, soon or later, they would run out of luck.
+If anyone says it’s easy and shows that they are making money, sooner or later, they would run out of luck.

 Especially, don’t listen to people who started investing during a bull run and have never faced a bear market cycle.